fried-carrot/Cyanide-Cinema/README.md

 - Utilized GPT-3.5 to:
   - Create the textual outputs that accompany the figures.
-    - Includes Normal, Poetic, and Pirate mode
+    - Includes Normal, Poetic, and Pirate mode.
       - *In order of increasing levels of humor*

 - Utilized ReactJS for:
   - developing the user interface.
-  - Hosting the final application
+  - Hosting the final application.

 Through the implementation of these steps we were able to make Cyanide Cinema, an advanced Machine Learning algorithm for predicting the likelihood of piracy of a given movie, a reality.